 H. Applying for Graduation

 Degrees are awarded three times per year, in May, August, and December.
-Commencement ceremonies are held each year for May graduation, but not in August.
+Commencement ceremonies are held each year for May graduation, but not in August or December.

 Diplomas are mailed to the address on file, so please ensure that your forwarding address is correct in MySCSU.